jaccomoc/jactl/docs/blog/2026-08-28-jactl-virtual-threads.md

 ## Invoking a Subsequent Async Function

-While walking the chain of `Continuation` objects and resuming them, another async function may be invoked that throws a new `Continuation` object for a new long-running operation.
+While walking the chain of `Continuation` objects and resuming them, another async function may be invoked that throws a new `Continuation` object for a new long-running operation, possibly from a function many nested calls further in.
 When this happens, we take the new chain of continuations and add the remainder of the existing chain to the end of that chain: